-Eventually, he created the Shortwave Wireless communication system that is the basis for most of the modern radio communication we use today.
+Eventually, he created the Shortwave Wireless communication system, which is the basis for most of the modern radio communication we use today.

-In 1942, the Guglielmo Marconi invention became the centre of the UK Post Office’s shortwave communication strategy.
-A few years later, Marconi installed a radiotelephone system at the Pope’s palace in Castel Gandolfo, and Vatican City.
+In 1942, the Guglielmo Marconi invention became the center of the UK Post Office’s shortwave wireless communication strategy.
+A few years later, Marconi installed a radiotelephone system at the Pope’s palace in Castel Gandolfo and Vatican City.

 Guglielmo Marconi awards

 Although the Guglielmo Marconi biography starts with a lack of recognition and interest, Marconi eventually received the attention he deserved.
 For many, he’s still regarded as the man who invented the radio.